Carla-de-Beer/spring-6-rest-mvc/README.md

 Steps required to run the application with MySQL:

-* Spin up a MySQL Docker container with the docker compose file:
+* Spin up a MySQL Docker container with the provide docker-compose file to create the MySql database container, initialised with the required schema and operational user:

     ```sh
     cd docker; docker compose up
     ```

-* With a suitable database workbench, manually create the required database schema and operational user with the script provided in `src/scripts/mysql-init.sql`.
-* Use the `localmysql` profile when excuting the main class in order to have the database managed by Flyway, and validated by Hiberate.
+* Start the Spring Boot application with the `localmysql` profile when excuting the main class in order to have the database managed by Flyway, and validated by Hiberate.
 Additional beer data entries are added to the database by means of a CSV upload.

 The project is based on the following Spring Framework Guru Udemy tutorial: